mfactory-lab/ic-solana/README.md

 > #### Interact with [Solana](https://solana.com) from the [Internet Computer](https://internetcomputer.org/).

+> [!Note]
-> This project is a work in progress, and is not yet ready for production use.
+> This project is a work in progress and is not yet ready for production use.
 We are happy to answer questions if they are raised as issues in this GitHub repo.

 ## Overview